jackwasey/icd/README.md

 from the [nhds](https://github.com/jackwasey/nhds) package.
 For the sake of example, let us compare emergency to other admissions.
-A real table would have more patient features; this primarily demonstrates how to get ICD codes into your Table One.
+A real table would have more patient features; this primarily demonstrates how to get ICD codes into your Table 1.

 NHDS 2010 comorbidities to demonstrate Table One creation.
 Presented as counts (percentage prevalence in group).